On cycles and merge trees: Preliminaries on DMfs and Merge Trees

-\begin{remark} Extending the notion of cm equivalences to dMfs with matched cells is a bit tedious.
-We would like to suggest getting rid of matched cells by identifying arbitrary dMfs on graphs with critical dMfs on the corresponding graph that arises by collapsing matched cells beforehand but degenerate loops might arise in this process.
-Nonetheless, the newly created degenerate loops are critical by construction and the definition above works in this context. \end{remark}
+\begin{remark} Extending the notion of CM equivalences to dMfs with matched cells is a bit tedious.
+We would like to suggest getting rid of matched cells by identifying arbitrary dMfs on graphs with critical dMfs on the corresponding graph that arises by collapsing matched cells beforehand even though self-loops might arise in this process.
+Nonetheless, the newly created self-loops are critical by construction and the definition above works in this context. \end{remark}